k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 - Task Title: task name.
 - Task's source and target environments.
 - BE name.
-- Task Action: Extract, Generate, Load, Delete, or Reserve.
+- Task Action: Extract, Generate, Load, Delete or Reserve.
 - Task's Operation mode.
 An additional information about the task when multiple task types are set in the task.
 For example: Delete and load entity.
 - Reserve Ind: indicates if the task [reserves](/articles/TDM/tdm_architecture/08_entity_reservation.md) the entities.
 - [Data Versioning](15_data_flux_task.md): true / false.